vincentoh7788/emotiondetection/README.md

 # emotiondetection
-Emotion Detection with VGG19 and Haarcascade
+# Emotion Detection with VGG19 and Haarcascade
+Only 4 classes of emotion is included
+Fear,Happy,Angry and Neutral